AmateursLeague/sneaky-package/README.md

 ```bash
 pip install matplotlib-visual
 ```
-> **Note:** This `matplotlib-visual` has already been implemented by me, you can officially install it in your PC.
-However this package holds information that were relevant to me and it won't be useful for new user, so I recommend you to fork and change the repository and upload your own package.
+> **Note:** The `matplotlib-visual` package has been implemented by me.
+You can install it, but the package holds information specific to me, so it may not be useful for new users.
+I recommend forking the repository, making changes, and uploading your own package.

-### **Executing Package:**
+### **Executing the Package:**
-1. Create a `python` file and enter any one of the codes below
+1. Create a Python file and enter any of the code snippets below.
-2. Or you can open a terminal and work on python without creating a `python` this command:
+2. Or, open a terminal and run Python interactively:
 ```bash
 python
 ```

-So far, I have incorporated features that can let you get source code into machine.
-But sneaking in such source code can be made in some ways, they are:
+So far, I've added features that allow you to sneak source code into a machine using the following methods:
-- **Displaying source code** in console output.
+- **Displaying source code** in the console output.
 ```python
     from matplotlib_visual.models import display
     display("<filename-without-extension>")
 ```
->*models method displays source code*
+>*`models` method displays source code in the console.*

-- **Stealth Copy to Clipboard**, which is more secure.
+- **Stealth Copy to Clipboard** for a more secure method.
 ```python
     from matplotlib_visual.graph import display
     display("<filename-without-extension>")
 ```
-> *graph* copies the source code into system's clipboard
+>*`graph` method copies the source code to the system's clipboard.*

 - **Writing the source code** into the program's root directory.
 ```python
     from matplotlib_visual.piechart import display
     display("<filename-without-extension>")
 ```
+---

+# Contribution Guidelines

+We welcome all contributions!
+Whether you're improving features, fixing bugs, or enhancing documentation, your help is valuable to us.
+Here's how to get started:

+### 1. Understand the Project
+Before contributing, familiarize yourself with the project.
+It’s beginner-friendly, and most features are implemented with minimal lines of code.
+The key is to **research** thoroughly to understand how to implement stealthy features.

+### 2. Find or Create an Issue
+- You can either **request to be assigned an existing issue** or **raise a new issue** if you have ideas for new features or documentation improvements.
+- If the **contribution guidelines** or any part of the documentation are unclear, feel free to suggest changes or improvements.

+### 3. Request Assignment
+To work on an issue:
+- Comment:
+  `"I would like to work on this issue under GSSoC'24 Extended Edition."`
+- If you've raised your own issue, comment:
+  `"I want to work on this issue under GSSoC'24 Extended Edition."`

+### 4. Make Improvements
+We appreciate all contributions, whether code, documentation, or suggestions.
+Keep the code **clean, simple, and efficient**.

+### 5. Show Your Support
+If you find this project useful or interesting, please **star the repository** on GitHub to show your support.
+It really helps the project grow!

+---

+## Key Points to Remember
+- This package integrates source files into a target machine using the `stash/` directory.
+- A **test file** is provided—run it to ensure that the contents of the files inside the stash appear on the target machine.
+- Filenames like `graph.py`, `models.py`, and `piechart.py` are **aliases** to avoid detection of sensitive operations.

+---

-# Things to point out!🕵️‍♂️
+## Things to point out!🕵️‍♂️
-- This project **codebase is relatively simple** and **easy to contribute** in terms of raw code.
+- The **codebase is simple** and **easy to contribute to**, but implementing stealthy features requires **proper research**.
+Although some features are written with just a few lines of code, each has undergone extensive research and development.
-- However, to implement such stealthy features or methods, doing **proper research is important to begin** with this project.
-As the previous features were implement with few lines of code but it had gone through many **research and development phase**.
-- As it primarily, exploits the security and permissions used by pip, so keeping it with **pip's standard** is much advised.
+- Since the package exploits security permissions in `pip`, maintaining **pip standards** is advised.
-- Every feature implement in this **package will support major three OS**
+- Every feature in this **package supports major OS**:
   - *Windows*
   - *Linux*
   - *MacOS*
-- As mentioned earlier, finding vulnerability is the primary goal, if you have **found any vulnerability** please **raise an issue**.
+- If you find **any vulnerabilities**, please **raise an issue**.

-# Purpose and Ethical Use
+## Purpose and Ethical Use
-The primary purpose of this package is educational, aiming to highlight and improve security measures by demonstrating potential vulnerabilities in systems.
+The purpose of this package is educational, aiming to highlight and improve security by demonstrating potential vulnerabilities in systems.

-# Contributing

-Anyone can contribute to this project, or they can fork and work on their own project.
-If you have any ideas to enhance this project to it's stealthy development, feel free to submit a pull request.

-**Remember the key is to keep it discreet!**
+---

-# License
+## License

-This package operates under the [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) , allowing you to sneakily use and modify it as needed.
+This package is licensed under the [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), allowing you to sneakily use and modify it as needed.

-Happy sneaking! 🤫
+**Happy sneaking!** 🤫

+---

+This version integrates the contribution guidelines directly into the README, providing a seamless user experience.